 Continuous course; three hours; three credits.
-Prerequisites: Placement into, completion of or current enrollment in MATH 101 or higher.
+Prerequisites: Placement into, completion of-or current enrollment in-MATH 101 or higher.
+A "C" or better in Chemistry 101 is required to advance to Chemistry 102.
 Completion of corresponding Chemistry Lab is recommended.
-In order to meet the core curriculum natural science requirement, Chemistry Lecture and Lab must be completed.
+In order to meet the core curriculum natural science requirement, Chemistry Lecture and Lab must both be completed.
 This course discusses atomic and molecular structure, chemical bonding, stoichiometry, states of matter, thermo-chemistry, chemical kinetics, equilibria, acid-base chemistry, electrochemistry, nuclear chemistry, and the descriptive chemistry of some elements.